Monitoring and evaluation

 Examination coverage

-A BRIEF SUMMARY: In the 2019–2022 period, examination coverage again exceeded the 70% target, reaching 71.4% nationwide.
-However, differences were observed based on age and region, with coverage being too low among women aged 50–64 and particularly in the northeastern regions of the country.
+A BRIEF SUMMARY: During the 2022–2025 period, examination coverage again exceeded the 70% target, reaching 73.0% nationwide.
+This represents the second-highest 3-year coverage since the programme's inception.
+There are differences in screening rates by age and by the location of residence of women.
+Screening rates are too low among older women (55-64 years) and in the south-west, and coastal part of the country.

 Slovenian national cervical cancer screening programme examination coverage by age groups